SelfCareMap

 📖 Step 4: Read or Journal with Purpose (7 Minutes)

 Writing or reading slowly grounds you in the present.
-It’s not about productivity—it’s about presence.
+It shifts your internal dialogue from a list of obligations to a state of reflection.
+It is not about productivity, it is about presence.

 🚶 Step 5: Move Gently (5 Minutes)

-• Stretch your arms overhead and yawn like a cat.
+• Stretch your arms high overhead and yawn like a cat to open up your chest.

-• Walk around your living room barefoot, feeling the floor.
+• Walk around your living room barefoot, feeling the texture of the floor beneath your feet.

 🌅 Step 6: Set One Intention (Not a To-Do List) (2 Minutes)